ronaldoussoren/pyobjc/docs/apinotes/libdispatch.rst

 .. note::

    These bindings are only available on macOS 10.8 or later.
-The dispatch library is available on earlier releases of macOS, but in a way that is not compatbile with these bindings.
+The dispatch library is available on earlier releases of macOS, but in a way that is not compatible with these bindings.

 The libraries exposes a number APIs in two variants: one that has a block as an argument,